Klipper3d/klipper/docs/Protocol.md

 The firmware should only invoke sendf() from command or task handlers, and it should not be invoked from interrupts or timers.
-The firmware does not need to issue a sendf() from a command, it is not limited in the number of times sendf() may be invoked, and it may invoke sendf() at any time from a task handler.
+The firmware does not need to issue a sendf() in response to a received command, it is not limited in the number of times sendf() may be invoked, and it may invoke sendf() at any time from a task handler.

 ### Output responses